duckmanager/Bathymetric-map-Lake-Caputh/docs/QC_docu.md

 # Documentation for QC_point_consistency script
 To validate the measuring consistency of the RS-data, close points within a variable spacial distance `calculate_depth_differences_close_points` as well as with a time and space difference `calculate_depth_differences_intersections` get compared and the differences displayed in boxplots.
 QC_point_consistency.py is a separate script to main.py but uses output from main.py.
+So main.py has to run before QC_point_consistency.py can be used.
 Used to determine the Depth difference of close points and show their distribution grouped by dates.

-General informations:
+General information:

 filtered_data.csv from multibeam_processing has to be saved in output/multibeam (default).
 It has to include the filtered sonar measurements as it is used for interpolation.
 It can contain the edge points, those won't be assessed in the quality control.
 - Important: The Date/Time column has to contain the correct date and roughly correct timestamps.
-The timestamps can be wrong, as long as they are wrong for the whole survey day.
+The timestamps can be wrong, as long as they are correct relative to each other troughout the whole survey day.